phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 Getting an actual <abbr title="Top-level domain">TLD</abbr> for free is more art than science these days, especially since [Freenom](https://www.freenom.com) shut down new registrations.
 Here are some other places to try.

 1. [nic.eu.org](https://nic.eu.org) - They make you [jump through a few hoops](https://forum.infinityfree.com/t/how-to-get-a-free-eu-org-domain/88508), plus it can take up to a month or two (or forever) to get approved.
-2. [nic.ua](https://nic.ua/en/domains/.pp.ua) - 1-year registrations only, but you can renew manually for free each year.
+2. [nic.ua](https://nic.ua/en/domains/.pp.ua) - pp.ua domain.
+1-year registrations only, but you can renew manually for free each year.

 _(If you know of any other places to get free TLDs, please [let me know](/about).)_